ab5tract/light/README.md

 Ultra Lightweight CSS Framework, 3kb (Gzip).
 Basic Web Components with no Javascript.

 > Warning!
 Project - Work In Progress.
+Some classes, ids and selectors will may be rewrited.

 ## Install